MyPriority Short-term plans

 With a MyPriority Individual and family plan, you'll get low prescription copays on Tier 1 generic drugs and have access to a program that automatically helps members save money at in-network pharmacies.

-You can enroll in a MyPriority Short-term plan any time and get coverage as soon as the next day.*
+You can enroll in a MyPriority Short-term plan any time and get coverage as soon as the next day1.

 No. Short-term insurance plans are not required to comply with certain federal market requirements for health insurance, principally those contained in the Affordable Care Act (ACA), and it's not considered Minimum Essential Coverage (MEC).

-MyPriority Individual and family plans are ACA-compliant which means–unlike short-term plans–there's no coverage maximums and you can't be turned down due to pre-existing conditions like chronic illnesses.
-Plans must also include coverage for the following 10 essential benefits:
+MyPriority Individual and family plans are ACA-compliant, which means – unlike short-term plans – there's no coverage maximums and you can't be turned down due to pre-existing conditions like chronic illnesses.
+ACA plans must also include coverage for the following 10 essential benefits:

 • Hospitalization